 3- A thorough understanding of all the steps involved in initiating the conference call with the concerned healthcare professional.

 The pros of telemedicine are numerous.
 The most obvious one is of course the convenience that telemedicine services offer.
 This point is of extreme importance, especially for senior citizens.
-Then, the governments are saving a lot by featuring more telehealth opportunities into the healthcare sector.
+Then, the governments are saving a lot by featuring more telehealth opportunities in the healthcare sector.
 For example, telemedicine has led to a reduction in the number of unnecessary ER visits.
 The virtual consultation option means that anyone can have the opinion of a specialist anywhere in the world from anywhere in the world.
 Also, the OPD burden is reduced which leads to improved better quality patient care!

 The Boston-based Partners Healthcare initiative, programs run by the Veterans Health Administration, and many other programs are remarkable telemedicine examples.
-It is a concept that has gained quite a fame over the last few years.
+It is a concept that has gained quite fame over the last few years.
 Most of the first world countries are considering telemedicine services.
 And we cannot even hope to count the number of patients that received treatment and tips through telemedicine during the COVID-19 pandemic!

 Telemedicine Pakistan: An overview